elnormous/denoise/README.md

 ## License

-This is free and unencumbered software released into the public domain..
+This is free and unencumbered software released into the public domain.
 See the [UNLICENSE](UNLICENSE) file for details.

 ## Contributing